tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 - AEAD: AES-128-GCM (see {{!I-D.irtf-cfrg-hpke}}, Section 7.3)

 # Security Considerations

-DISCLAIMER: this is a work in progress draft and has not yet seen significant security analysis.

 Oblivious DoH aims to keep knowledge of the true query origin and its contents known to only clients.
 As a simplified model, consider a case where there exists two clients C1 and C2, one proxy P, and